JetBrains/teamcity-documentation/topics/upgrade-notes.md

 No noteworthy changes.

 ## Changes from 2019.1.x to 2019.2

+### Known Issues
+{id="known-issues-20192"}

+#### Potential issues with restoring NuGet packages in .NET projects

+TeamCity might fail to restore NuGet packages if a build comprises at least one .NET CLI (dotnet) step __and__ an [MSBuild](msbuild.md) or [Visual Studio (sln)](visual-studio-sln.md) build step (or both).

+This issue is caused by the difference in paths to cache directories between these build runners.
+The MSBuild and Visual Studio (sln) runners use the default path to the NuGet global cache while the .NET CLI (dotnet) runner redefines this path (for example, when run inside a Docker container).

+The recommended workaround is to use the [NuGet Installer](nuget-installer.md) build runner instead of the .NET CLI (dotnet) runner for restoring packages.

 ### Switch to 64-bit Bundled Java in Windows installer and Docker images